oroinc/orocommerce/src/OroB2B/Bundle/CatalogBundle/README.md

 Description:
 ------------

-The OroB2BCatalogBundle introduces the notion of categories, which are using for products structuring in the system.
+The OroCatalogBundle introduces the notion of categories, which are using for products structuring in the system.
 This bundle provides an UI for category management.